-You can create your own online store on Blipteam in minutes.
-Just sign up and our system will help you create an online store, set up online payments and set up shipping rates for all your products.
-Once your store is ready you can get some feedback by sharing your store and your products with your friends and on social media.
+You can create an online store on Blipteam in minutes.
+Just sign up and our system will help you create your web store, set up online payments and set up shipping rates for all your products.
+Once your online store is ready you can get some feedback by sharing your store and your products with your friends and on social media.
 You can then upgrade, get your own domain name, add your payment account details and start selling online.Start Your Online Store Now >

 You can change your storefront design with a single click and select different colors, fonts and layouts with our design engine.
 Our ecommerce store builder platform is completely mobile-friendly and your online store is automatically optimized for smartphones and mobile devices.
 Your store editor is also mobile-friendly.
 Create your online store on the go - upload product images, change prices and manage orders from any mobile device.